RubiconDeFi/rubi-py/rubi/docs/source/quickstart.rst

    * - Parameter
      - Description
-   * - `first`
-     - Number of offers to return
-   * - `order_by`
-     - Field to order the offers by.
-Default is "timestamp"
-   * - `order_direction`
-     - Direction to order the offers by.
-Default is "desc"
-   * - `formatted`
-     - Whether or not to return the dataframe with formatted fields (requires node connection)
-   * - `book_side`
-     - Specifies which side of the order book to consider
    * - `maker`
      - The address of the maker of the offer
    * - `from_address`
      - The address that originated the transaction that created the offer
    * - `pair_name`
      - Token pair in the format "WETH/USDC" following the pattern <ASSET/QUOTE>
-   * - `pay_gem`
-     - The address of the token that the maker is offering.
-Optional, overrides the `pair_name` if provided
-   * - `buy_gem`
+   * - `book_side`
-     - The address of the token that the maker is requesting.
-Optional, overrides the `pair_name` if provided
+     - Specifies which side of the order book to consider
    * - `open`
      - Whether or not the offer is still active
    * - `start_time`
      - The unix timestamp of the earliest offer to return
    * - `end_time`
      - The unix timestamp of the latest offer to return
+   * - `first`
+     - Number of offers to return
+   * - `order_by`
+     - Field to order the offers by.
+Default is "timestamp"
+   * - `order_direction`
+     - Direction to order the offers by.
+Default is "desc"

 The `get_trades` Method
 ^^^^^^^^^^^^^^^^^^^^^^^